 One of the best experiences in Norway and Scandinavia is staying at an ice hotel.
 This is a list of the best ice hotels in Norway.
 It includes ice parks and places that are seasonally built from ice during the winter months in Norway (and one that stays open all year round)!

-One thing we definitely didn’t have where I grew up was ice hotels.
+One thing we definitely didn’t have where I grew up was ice hotels, or any type of unique hotels, for that matter.
 After moving to Norway, I quickly learned what a cool and unique experience staying, or even visiting, a Norwegian ice hotel was for people coming from similar climates to mine.

 I was repeatedly asked by people if Norway had ice hotels and while some have closed throughout the years or you can’t find any current and up-to-date information on them, such as Bjørli Hotel, others have remained opened and new ones have popped up.